Litchfield Community Center’s upcoming programs

 LITCHFIELD — Here are some of the upcoming programs at the Litchfield Community Center, 421 Bantam Road.

 Movie Mondays: 1 p.m.
 Seating is limited, pre-registration is required.
 Attendees bring own snack, beverage and seat cushion.
-Ned Devine; March 22: Ma Rainey’s Black Bottom; March 29: A Little Chaos.
+Ma Rainey’s Black Bottom; March 29: A Little Chaos.

-Senior Medicare Patrol, Wednesday, March 24, 1 p.m., free on Zoom.
-Speaker Audrey Cole, SMP coordinator, will give a presentation on how to protect, detect and report Medicare fraud, errors and abuse.
-Topics will focus on COVID-19 and vaccine frauds.
-Pre-registration is required online.

 Special Wednesday movie: “USS Indianapolis — The Final Chapter,” March 31, 1 p.m., free.
 Seats are limited.
 Pre-registration is required.